tolar grande puna of salta

-Tolar Grande: Guide to the Puna of Salta
+Tolar Grande: Guide to the Puna of Salta and Arita Cone

-Tolar Grande is a small mining town at 4,000 meters of altitude, located between the red and ocher mountains of the Puna of Salta, in the northwest of Argentina (NOA).
+Tolar Grande is a small mining town at 3,500 meters of altitude, that was born with the railroad, It is located between the red and ocher mountains of the Puna of Salta, in the northwest of Argentina (NOA).
+A dream destination for a Landscape Photographer.
+Visiting the area around Tolar Grande and the Puna de Atacama in general offers the possibility of experiencing a trip to another planet

-In 1999 the town has gained some notoriety for being the closest town to the Llullaillaco volcano, where the bodies of the “Children of Llullaillaco” were found, now preserved in the MAAM (Museum of High Altitude Archaeology) in Salta.
+In 1999 the town has gained some notoriety for being the closest place to the Llullaillaco volcano, where the bodies of the “Children of Llullaillaco” were found, now preserved in the MAAM (Museum of High Altitude Archaeology) in Salta.

 • The Llullaillaco and Socompa volcanoes